ut-issl/s2e-documents/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Overview
-Write briefly
+Write briefly.

 ## Details
 ### Description
-How is it a bug?
+What kind of bug?

 ### Conditions of occurrence
 The environment in which the bug occurs, the condition, parameters, etc.

 ###  Additional information
-files, link, etc, if any
+files, link, etc, if any.

 ## Task
 - [ ] Fix xxx
 - [ ] Do yyy

 ## Scope of influence
-eg. All tools are not working
+eg. All tools are not working.

 ## Supplement
-If there is anything additional that should be mentioned
+Write additional comments if you need.

 ## Note
-- If there are related Projects, tie them together
+- If there are related Projects, tie them together.
-- Set `priority` label if possible
+- Set `priority` label if possible.
-- Assignees should be set if possible
+- Assignees should be set if possible.
-- Write a conclusion when closing the issue
+- Write a conclusion when closing the issue.